Collaborations

 NuGrid collaboration

-The NuGrid collaboration is an international collaboration of researchers in nuclear astrophysics, astronomy, and computational science.
-The collaboration is focused on the development of a comprehensive set of stellar evolution and nucleosynthesis tools to study the origin of the elements in the Universe.
+An international collaboration in nuclear astrophysics, astronomy, and computational science developing a comprehensive set of stellar evolution and nucleosynthesis tools to study the origin of the elements.

 Canadian Nuclear Physics for Astrophysics Network (CaNPAN)